wwtdcloud/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ### Operating System, Tools, and Configuration

-The deployment may require additional steps, and configured Python libraries (see [Third-party tools](#third-party-tools)).
+These deployment instructions are optimized to best work on a **Amazon Linux 2023** based development environment.
+Deployment using another OS may require additional steps, and configured Python libraries (see [Third-party tools](#third-party-tools)).
 The instructions also use the [GitHub fork feature](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) that will connect to [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
 Once the project is deployed, you may use any code editor and Git client to make and push changes to your fork.
 When developing this project, we used [Visual Studio Code](https://code.visualstudio.com/) and its [Git integration](https://code.visualstudio.com/docs/sourcecontrol/overview).

 The Unreal Engine sample project has been tested using a **Windows 2022 Datacenter (g5.4xlarge)** EC2 instance.
 See the [Stream a remote environment with NICE DCV over QUIC UDP for a 4K monitor at 60 FPS](https://aws.amazon.com/blogs/gametech/stream-remote-environment-nice-dcv-quic-udp-4k-monitor-60-fps/) blog post, for more information on setting up a similar environment.